Codepact/codepact-privacy/privacy.md

 - details of products or services that Provider has provided to Individuals;
 - records of, or notes on communications between Provider and Individuals; and
 - whatever personal information is included in content Individuals posts on the Service or on the website of Provider.

+Provider may collect the following additional types of Personal Information about Users:

+- information about Users found on Users' publicly available social media pages, such as LinkedIn; and
+- information about Users and Users' businesses posted on the websites of Users or Users' businesses.

 ## 3. How information is collected